 Beyond that is “Sanctuary”, a space to relax from the hustle and bustle.
 And then comes “Park”, another room that kids will love with a Light Ball Orchestra and an interactive game of hopscotch.

 The final room is the most impressive, it’s called “Space” and it is filled with strings of lights and mirrors.
 So it appears that the flashing lights go on and on forever.
-The back room is the most popular spot for photos but be prepared to wait your turn.
+The “Space” exhibit is the most popular spot for photos in Future World, but be prepared to wait your turn.

 5. Enjoy the Skyline Around Marina Bay

 If you want an even better view of the skyline, consider taking Bumboat Cruise.
 It’s a 40-minute ride and the cost is $25 SGD for adults and $15 SGD for children.
-The Bumboats run from 9:00am until 11:00pm daily and they leave about every 15 minutes.
-You can book your cruise in-person on the bay or in-advance to secure your place and skip the line!
+The Bumboats run from 9 am until 11 pm daily and they leave about every 15 minutes.
+You can book your cruise in person on the bay or in advance to secure your place and skip the line!

 6. Walk across the Helix Bridge

 The Helix Bridge is the bridge you’ll need to cross when you exit Future World to begin your loop around the bay.
-It’s an impressive structure
+It’s an impressive structure, to say the least, and is aptly named.
+The bridge is only for pedestrians and it is popular in the evenings with joggers or families enjoying the skyline views.

-The bridge lights up in the evenings around sunset and is definitely worth taking two trips to see it by day and by night.
+The bridge lights up in the evenings around sunset and is definitely worth taking two trips to see it by day and by night as it’s one of the best photo spots in Singapore.

 7. Stop at Merlion Park